 Post 16 provides a bespoke curriculum tailored to students’ individual needs.
 The facility provides a transition between School, Further Education – College, apprenticeships and work experience.

 Learning reflects students’ outcomes as specified in their Education, Health and Care Plan.
 For some students this means that they have a highly personalised timetable to address very specific needs.
-A range of interventions are available to address these needs including: Speech and Language Therapy, Occupational Therapy, Sensory Circuits, Numeracy and Literacy intervention, Lego Therapy, Visual Perception, Mindfulness, Emotional Regulation and Emotional Freedom Technique.
+A range of interventions are available to address these needs including: Speech and Language Therapy, Occupational Therapy, Sensory Circuits, Numeracy and Literacy intervention, Lego Therapy, Visual Perception, Mindfulness and Emotional Regulation.
 For all students, there is a clear focus on increasing independence and giving students a range of experiences to inform their progression towards adulthood, and prepare and equip them with the strategies to cope with the world outside of home and school.